juxor/afaq/markdown/secC2.md

 dependent on the capitalists who already hold in their possession what we have called 'intermediate products.'"_ [**Op.
 Cit.**, p.
 330 and p.
 83]

-Bhm-Bawerk, ironically, simply repeats (although in different words) **and agrees** with the socialist critique of capitalism which, as we discussed in [section C.2.2](secC2.html#secc22), is also rooted in the class dependence of workers to capitalists (Bakunin, for example, argued that the capitalists were _"profiting by the economic dependence of the worker"_ in order to exploit them by _"turn[ing] the worker into a subordinate."_ [**The Political Philosophy of Bakunin**, p.
+Bohm-Bawerk, ironically, simply repeats (although in different words) **and agrees** with the socialist critique of capitalism which, as we discussed in [section C.2.2](secC2.html#secc22), is also rooted in the class dependence of workers to capitalists (Bakunin, for example, argued that the capitalists were _"profiting by the economic dependence of the worker"_ in order to exploit them by _"turn[ing] the worker into a subordinate."_ [**The Political Philosophy of Bakunin**, p.
 188]).
-The difference is that Bhm-Bawerk thinks that the capitalists deserve their income from wealth while anarchists, like other socialists, argue they do not as they simply are being rewarded for being wealthy.
-Bhm-Bawerk simply cannot bring himself to acknowledge that an individual's psychology, their subjective evaluations, are conditioned by their social circumstances and so cannot comprehend the **class** character of capitalism and profit.
+The difference is that Bohm-Bawerk thinks that the capitalists deserve their income from wealth while anarchists, like other socialists, argue they do not as they simply are being rewarded for being wealthy.
+Bohm-Bawerk simply cannot bring himself to acknowledge that an individual's psychology, their subjective evaluations, are conditioned by their social circumstances and so cannot comprehend the **class** character of capitalism and profit.
 After all, a landless worker will, of course, estimate